adamshostack/conflictmodeling/2-Threats/README.md

 ##  Unintented Platform Effects on User Behaviour
 Unintended consecounces of platform structure and capabilities.
 The structure of an online/social platform has the ability to influnce the behaviour of it's users.
 An example of that is the echo chamber where users are only shown content which agrees to their sensibilities.
 This makes the users more suseptable to different attacks.

+# Ways of thinking about the problem

+There are a lot of ways of conceptualizing the threats in this space, and none are inherently better than others.
+This page currently includes:

+1. Misinformation/disinformation
+2. Image-centric analysis
+3. Text and words
+4. Fake content (which is broader than mis-information)
+5. Bullying
+6. An actor-centric approach

+## Misinformation/Disinformation
-# A taxonomy of mis- and disinformation
+A taxonomy of mis- and disinformation:

 * Fabricated content
 * Manipulated content